 Although classically trained on violin and viola, Simon has spent much of the last 30 years or so playing drums and percussion.

-You will typically find him playing as a backing or session musician but he has recently branched out into playing guitar, singing and song writing and is producing his own material.
+You will typically find him playing as a backing or session musician but he has branched out into playing guitar, singing and song writing and is producing his own material.

 Genre: pop, rock, funk with world music flavours!